 Speeds between 5 and 10kn will experience a reduction in acoustic sensitivity (tracking range) and increased measurement noise (position error).
 The impact can be monitored using the signal performance monitoring fields available in the track packet.
-For advice about applications where Subsonus could be subjected to water speeds above 10kn please contact support@advancednavigation.com before beginning operation.
+For advice about applications where Subsonus could be subjected to water speeds above 10 knots.
+Contact support@advancednavigation.com before beginning operation.